Rare Diseases Models and Mechanisms International

 ModelMatcher is a global matchmaking platform aiming to facilitate research on rare and undiagnosed disease.
 The platform has two aspects: Scientist Registry, where scientists with expertise in specific genes create their accounts, and Match Dashboard, where anyone who seeks to connect with a scientist (clinicians, patients, funding agencies) create their accounts.
 There are no regional restrictions in registering an account and no committee review process or funding available for connections made.
 Scientists who do not use MO (e.g. cell biologists, biochemists, structural biologists, bioinformaticians) can also register in ModelMatcher.
 MOS who are registered in one of the regional RDMM registries and who have “public” privacy profiles will be automatically discoverable in ModelMatcher.

-International Community Members
+Other Community Members

 Undiagnosed Disease Network-MO Screening Centers (UDN-MOSC) has a similar mission to the RDMM networks, but uses a different paradigm for connecting clinicians with basic scientists in the United States, that involves MO core facilities for modeling disease gene variants.
 UDN clinical sites submit candidate genes to the MOSCs, and high priority candidates are chosen to be studied in one of the C. elegans, Drosophila, or Zebrafish core facilities.